preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 HTML/Script is a block you can use for various applications to add extra functionality or content to a page.
 One example is to add the code for a video, from YouTube, or some other source.

+In Omnia 6.5 and later, this block is improved, see the end of the page.

 Block Settings
 ***************
 The following settings are available for teh block: